 It took only eight months to replace the irreparably damaged bridge which restored access to the town of Big Sur and several state parks and beaches.

 Repairing the massive Mud Creek slide north of Ragged Point will take longer.
-A new realigned new roadway is expected to open by late summer of 2018, according to CalTrans.
+A new realigned new roadway is expected to open by September of 2018, according to CalTrans.